jvfrodrigues/production-ready-golang/README.md

-# WEX Transaction Product Test
+# WEX Transaction Product Test by Joao Rodrigues

 Project given by WEX as code challenge, a API that stores transaction and allows users to retrieve those transactions converting the value of the trasaction to the speciefied country's currency